Brighten up your Automatic Replies (OOF) for the holidays with icons, colors and emoji

 The weather doesn’t really seem to play along this Summer; it’s either lots of rain or draught, no sun at all or a bit too much sun and of course, for some of you it’s Winter now!
-But even though the weather might be a bit gloomy, it doesn’t mean that your Out of Office messages (OOF) have to be the same.
+But even though the weather might be a bit gloomy, it doesn't mean that your Automatic Replies (OOF) have to be the same.

 While you can maintain a serious business style OOF message for the outside world, how about a more cheerful notification message for your colleagues hard at (doing your) work?

-But on some occasions, it is also ok to go a bit over the top and your internal Out of Office message is a willing victim here.
+But on some occasions, it is also ok to go a bit over the top and your internal Automatic Reply (OOF) message is a willing victim here.

-Note: You can set an OOF in Outlook 2007 and previous via Tools-> Out of Office Assistant and in Outlook 2010 or Outlook 2013 via File-> Automatic Replies.
+Note: You can set an OOF in Outlook 2007 via Tools-> Out of Office Assistant and in Outlook 2010 and later via File-> Automatic Replies.

 This option is only available when you are connected to an Exchange server.
 For other account types, log on to your mailbox via webmail and see if your provider has an “Away message” or “Holiday notification” feature or something similar.

 Internal vs External OOF